atsaloli/cicd/gitlab-ci/01-setting-up-ci/86-shell-again.md

 Now pause your Docker runner and register another Shell runner.
-The rest of the exercises in this section we will do using the Shell runner.
+We'll need it to deploy code to our stage and prod environments.

 # [[Up]](README.md)